 Burro’s Tail also known as sedum morganianum is one of the most amazing and beautiful succulents you can have in your garden.
 I have this plant in my garden too, and always enjoy looking at its beauty and splendor.
 The only problem is that Burro’s Tail, despite is quite fragile, at least when compared to most other popular succulents.

 How to Care for and Propagate Burro’s Tail or Sedum Morganianum

 Like most succulent species, Burro’s Tail loves partial sun or bright shade.
 It does not like hot full sun because it is fragile.
 It prefers morning sun–which is great for both people and plants.
 I suggest give it 4-5 hours a day of sun exposure in the morning.

 If the Burro’s Tail is exposed to hot direct sunlight, its stem tends to become pale green.
 If this happens in your plant, then there’s a high tendency that the plant has exposed to the direct sun, and worst things can start to happen–such as the majority of leaves falling off.
 A healthy Burro’s Tail has a blue-green color.
 Any color that will develop in the plant might mean something, such as too much sun or lack of sun or lack of water.
 Observing your plant regularly, you can easily spot any problem, addressing it before it turns into something bigger.

-Overwatering is the best way to kill a succulent plant.
-This is true with the Burro’s Tail is no exception to the rule.
-It is not tolerant of overwatering.
+Overwatering is the easiest way to kill a succulent plant, and Burro’s Tail is no exception to the rule.
+It is not tolerant to excessive amounts of water.
 Its stems and leaves store water very well.
 Giving it too much water will certainly harm the plant, if not kill it.
 So be careful.

-You can find a perfect soil mix online or from the nearby garden supply store.
-If you want, you can also make your own succulent soil mix, if you prefer that to buying anything.
+But you can find a decent soil mix in the nearby garden supply store as well, or can even make your own succulent soil mix, if you prefer that to buying anything.

 Burro’s Tail is one of the easiest succulents to propagate.
 You just need to cut the stems you want to propagate.
 Then peel the bottom part of the leaves and let them callus for 2-3 weeks to several months.
 Make sure that the new plant has already established before planting it.

 I hope this helps.
-For more information about succulents, read my complete guide on how to grow succulents, where I summarize everything I learned while growing these plants over the years.
+For more information about succulents, read my comprehensive guide on how to grow succulents, where I summarize everything I learned while growing these plants over the years.
 Thank you!